 - 3 egg whites

-- 2 jarred marinated artichoke hearts, thinly sliced into a total of 8 slices
+- 2 marinated artichoke hearts (jarred) thinly sliced into a total of 8 slices

 Instructions

-- Add the artichoke bottoms and half & half to a blender or processor fitted with a metal blade, blitz it like crazy until smooth.
+- Add the artichoke bottoms and half & half to a blender, and blitz like crazy until smooth.

-- Melt the butter in a heavy-bottomed pot over medium heat, whisk in the flour, and cook for 5 minutes.
-Reduce the heat to medium-low, and continue to whisk every 15 - 20 seconds.
-The flour should brown and cook, but not burn.
+- Melt the butter in a heavy-bottomed skillet over medium heat, and whisk in the flour.
+When the flour is incorporated, reduce the heat to medium-low, and continue to whisk every 15 - 20 seconds until the flour is lightly browned.

-- Stir in the artichoke cream, ½ cup of the cheese, ½ teaspoon of the thyme, and the salt and pepper, and cook for a few minutes until the cheese melts.
+- Stir in the artichoke cream from the blender, ½ cup of the cheese, ½ teaspoon of the thyme, and the salt and pepper.
+Cook for a few minutes until the cheese melts.
 The mixture will be thick.
-Remove from the heat.
+Remove from the heat to cool slightly.

-- Separate the eggs, add a pinch of salt to the egg whites, and beat them to medium stiff peaks.
-I use a hand mixer for this.
-You'll know they're ready when you dip the beaters into the egg whites and turn the beaters upside down.
+- Separate the eggs into 2 separate medium sized bowls.
+Add a pinch of salt to the egg whites, and beat them to medium stiff peaks using a hand mixer.
+Set aside.Pro tip: To test if the egg whites are ready, dip the beaters into the whipped whites, and then turn the beaters upside down pointing up to the ceiling.
 The egg white tips should be defined but droop.

 - Fold in the whipped egg whites.
-The best way to do this is by folding in only ⅓ of the whipped egg whites at a time, using a large spatula.
-There will be some lumps of whipped eggs whites when you're done.
+The best way to do this is to fold in only ⅓ of the whipped egg whites at a time, using a large spatula.
+There should be some lumps of whipped eggs whites when you're done.

 - Ladle the soufflé batter into the prepared ramekins, about ¾ full.
 Pour very hot or boiling water into the baking dish, about half-way up the sides of the ramekins.

 - Bake for 10 minutes, and reduce the oven temperature to 350˚F. Bake for another 15 minutes.
-Remove from the oven, carefully lift the ramekins from the pan, and place them on a cooling rack.
-Allow them to collapse.
+Remove the baking dish from the oven, keep the oven on, and carefully lift the ramekins from the pan using a towel.
+Transfer them to a cooling rack and allow them to collapse.

-- Empty the baking pan of the water, and dry it.
+- Empty the baking dish of the water, and dry it.

 - Bake for another 10 - 12 minutes.
 Serve warm.